keeganwhite/inethi-moodle-integration/README.md

 # inethi-moodle-integration
-A collaborative project between UCT Developers' Society and iNethi to integrate Moodle for teachers to build content
+Docker-compose for iNethi to integrate Moodle for teachers